RiyadhKh4n/crypto-quiz/README.md

     * This is the final section of the game that the player will interact with.
 Once they have completed the quiz this screen will appear showing them their score as well as the time taken to complete the quiz.
 Once the user has played a couple games, their previous scores and times will be displayed in the score board for them to see.

-    * The user will also be met with three buttons which they can interact with, a 'Clear Board' button which when clicked will wipe the leaderboard of all old times and scores.
+    * The user will also be met with three buttons which they can interact with, a 'Clear Board' button which when clicked will clear the leaderboard of all times and scores.
 The 'Replay Quiz' button which will reload the game so they are back at question one and can play through the quiz again.
 Finally, the 'Quit Quiz' button which will reload the whole website so they are met with the landing screen again.

     ![Result](docs/readme/result_page.png)